ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/32_Exterior Improvements/321343 Pervious Concrete Paving.md

    1. Microfibers:
       1. Microfibers shall conform to the requirements of ASTM C1116, Type III and shall be monofilament and ½ inch in length.
    1. Mix Design:

-## General

-: The Contractor shall propose a mix design for pervious concrete and shall submit the mix design to the Engineer for acceptance prior to constructing the reference panels.
+	 1. General: The Contractor shall propose a mix design for pervious concrete and shall submit the mix design to the Engineer for acceptance prior to constructing the reference panels.
 Pervious concrete shall not be placed in the reference panels without a mix design that has been reviewed and accepted by the Engineer.
 2. Mix Design Criteria:
       1. The Contractor shall include the following elements and results of the described procedures in the proposed mix design:
       1. The cementitious content, including pozzolans if used, shall be a minimum of 480 and a maximum of 600 pounds per cubic yard.